 Determines if real-time detected configuration changes are authorized by open change management requests.
 It creates violations when an action is determined to be unauthorized

-Provides out-of-the-box compliance standards to map to Compliance Standard rules.
+Provides Oracle provided compliance standards to map to Compliance Standard rules.
 This mapping enables you to visualize how noncompliant settings and actions will affect any compliance framework that an organization follows.

 Provides a compliance-focused view of the IT configuration and change that is suitable for Line of Business owners, IT managers, and Compliance managers to refer to regularly, enabling them to check on their organization's compliance coverage